gflohr/cube-last-layer/README.md

 ## Why is this Better than Algorithm Collection XYZ?

-There are two main advantages:
+These are the main advantages:

 1. All algorithms are animated.
+2. Your favourite algorithm is remembered.
-2. If your favourite algorithm requires a turn of the U layer, the animation automatically reflects the correct perspective whereas other lists contain awkward `y` turns.
+3. If your favourite algorithm requires a turn of the U layer, the animation automatically reflects the correct perspective whereas other lists contain awkward `y` turns.
+4. The sidebar navigation allows you to quickly access the case that you are interested in.

 ## Bugs and Caveats